-Pit K9901, also known as Acrobatics Figures Pit or Baixiyong Pit, is situated between the inner and outer city at the southeast area in the Qin Shi Huang Mausoleum.
-Covering around 700 square meters (835 square yards) in total, this accessory pit stretches 40 meters (130 feet) from east to west, which shows the pattern of a Chinese character “凸”.
-Pit K9901 has three passages which were reinforced by the wood, but this structure collapsed because of fire, only left some relics of charcoals and wood ashes.
-The archaeologists have found eleven color-painted acrobatics figures and a bronze tripod in the first excavation in 1999.
-In the later archaeological excavations, the more relics including bronze utensils, bronze hemispheric ware, stoneware and more than 30 pottery figures has been unveiled o the world.
+Pit K9901, also known as Acrobatics Figures Pit or Baixiyong Pit, is situated at the southeast area in the Qin Shi Huang Mausoleum.
+Covering around 700 square meters (835 square yards), this accessory pit stretches 40 meters (130 feet) from east to west, which shows the pattern of a Chinese character “凸”.
+Pit K9901 has three passages that were reinforced by wood, but this structure collapsed after a fire leaving only charcoal and ash.
+The archaeologists found eleven color-painted acrobatics figures and a bronze tripod in the first excavation in 1999.
+In later excavations, more relics including bronze utensils, bronze hemispheric ware, stoneware and more than 30 pottery figures were been unveiled to the world.

-The discovery of these acrobatics figures in Pit K9901 has added a new team to Qin Shi Huang Mausoleum.
-They show the colorful acrobatic art and the entertainment culture in the Qin Dynasty (221 - 207 BC) royal court.
-Acrobatics, or “Baixi” in Chinese, is the general name of ancient acrobatics and music, which includes different performances, such as pole climbing, wrestling dance, sword-swallowing and tripod lifting, among which the tripod lifting is the most popular one.
-These acrobatics figures were crushed into pieces when they were discovered, and the figures that have been repaired later vary in their expressions and postures, which vividly present what they are performing.
-Here below are some major excavations in Pit K9901:
+The discovery of these acrobatics figures in Pit K9901 gives an insight into the art and the entertainment culture in the Qin Dynasty (221 - 207 BC) royal court.
+Acrobatics, or “Baixi” in Chinese, is the general name for ancient acrobatics and music, which includes different performances, such as pole climbing, wrestling dance, sword wallowing and tripod lifting, among which the tripod lifting is the most popular one.
+When they were discovered they were no more than piles of broken pottery, but they have been repaired to show their true magnificence.
+Below are some major excavations in Pit K9901.

 Acrobatics Figure No.3 of 1999

-The No.3 acrobat unearthed in 1999 is tough and brave.
-Measuring 6.2 feet tall, it has strong muscles on the chest and arms.
-This figure’s belly slightly bulged, with the right arm lifting upwards and the left thumb putting into the waist belt.
-Meanwhile, the left leg bent forward and the right foot steps on the floor heavily.
+Unearthed in 1999, this figure is tough and brave.
+Measuring 6.2 feet tall, it has strong chest and arm muscles.
+This figure’s belly is slightly bulged, with his right arm lifting upwards and the left thumb tucked into his belt.
+The left leg is bent forward and the right foot steps on the floor heavily.

 Acrobatics Figure No.5 of 1999

-The No.5 acrobat of 1999 is about 6.6 feet tall, putting his hands with a cylindrical space in front of the stomach.
-It seems that there could be a wooden pole in his hand, which was decayed for years.
+Standing 6.6 feet tall, this chap has his hands in front of his stomach.
+It seems that there could have been a wooden pole in his hand, which has rotted away.